Pecan Pie Cookies: Delightful Treats for a Sweet Twist on Tradition

 Ingredients

-- 2 large eggs: These bind the ingredients together.
-For a vegan alternative, use flax eggs (1 tablespoon ground flaxseed mixed with 2.5 tablespoons water per egg).
+- 2 large eggs — Binds everything together.
+For a vegan cookie recipe, use flax eggs (1 tablespoon ground flaxseed + 2.5 tablespoons water per egg, rested 5 minutes).

 Step-by-Step Instructions

-- Cream the butter and sugars: In a large bowl, beat together the softened butter, brown sugar, and granulated sugar until the mixture is smooth and creamy.
-The aroma will be heavenly!
+3. Cream the butter and sugars: In a large mixing bowl — or using the best stand mixer for baking you have on hand — beat the softened butter, brown sugar, and granulated sugar together until light, fluffy, and smooth, about 2–3 minutes.

-- Add eggs and vanilla: Mix in the eggs and vanilla extract until fully combined, creating a luscious batter.
+4. Add eggs and vanilla: Mix in the eggs and pure vanilla extract until fully incorporated into a luscious batter.

-- Combine dry ingredients: In a separate bowl, whisk together the flour, baking soda, and salt.
-This step ensures even distribution of the leavening agent.
+5. Combine dry ingredients: In a separate bowl, whisk together the flour, baking soda, and salt.
+Whisking ensures even distribution and consistent results — one of the most overlooked steps in family-friendly baking recipes.

-- Cool: Allow the cookies to cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
-Enjoy the anticipation!
+9. Cool: Let the cookies rest on the baking sheet for 5 minutes, then transfer to a wire cooling rack to cool completely.

 For People with Diabetes: Sugar Substitutes